benbagwell/PopStock/resources/design-document.md

 String warehouseId
 String name
 String category
-double profitability
 ```

 ## 5.2.
-Create Item Endpoint
+Create Inventory Item Endpoint
-* Accepts POST requests to /items
+* Accepts POST requests to /warehouses/:warehouseId/inventory
 * Accepts input data and user info to create a new item and returns an itemModel for the logged-in user
 ![](CreateItemSequenceDiagram.png)

-## 5.3 Get Item Endpoint
+## 5.3 Get All Inventory Items Endpoint
-* Accepts GET requests to /items/:itemId
+* Accepts Get requests to /warehouses/:warehouseId/inventory
-* Accepts an itemId and user info and returns the relevant itemModel
+* Accepts a warehouseId and user info and returns a lit of all inventoryItems for the warehouse
-  * if the itemId is not found, will throw 'ItemNotFoundException'
+  *if the warehouseId is not found, will throw 'WarehouseNotFoundException'

-## 5.4 Get All Items Endpoint
+## 5.4 Remove Inventory Items Endpoint
-* Accepts GET requests to /items
-* Accepts user info and return a list of all Items

-## 5.5 Update Item Endpoint
-* Accepts PUT requests to /items/:itemId
+* Accepts Delete requests to /warehouses/:warehouseId/:inventoryItemId
-* Accepts an itemId, input data, and user info, updates the item data, and returns an itemModel
+* Accepts a warehouseId, a list of inventoryItemIds, and user info, and deletes the inventory items from the inventory_items table
+* Returns a json the warehouse ID, name, and list containing the current warehouse inventory of itemModels
+  * if the warehouseId is not found, will throw 'WarehouseNotFoundException'
-  * if the itemId is not found, will throw 'ItemNotFoundException'
+  * if the inventoryItemId is not found, will throw 'inventoryItemNotFoundException'

-## 5.6 Create Warehouse Endpoint
+## 5.5 Create Warehouse Endpoint
 * Accepts POST requests to /warehouses
 * Accepts input data and user info to create a new warehouse
 * Returns the created warehouseModel

-## 5.7 Get Warehouse Endpoint
+## 5.6 Get Warehouse Endpoint
 * Accepts GET requests to /warehouses/:warehouseId
 * Accepts a warehouseId and user info, and returns the relevant warehouseModel
   * if the warehouseId is not found, will throw 'WarehouseNotFoundException'

-## 5.8 Get All Warehouses Endpoint
+## 5.7 Get All Warehouses Endpoint
 * Accepts GET requests to /warehouses
 * Accepts user information and returns a list all warehouses associated with the account

-## 5.9 Delete Warehouse Endpoint
+## 5.8 Delete Warehouse Endpoint
 * Accepts DELETE requests to /warehouses/:warehouseId
-* Accepts a warehouseId and user info, and deletes the matching warehouse and inventory
+* Accepts a warehouseId and user info, and deletes the matching warehouse, inventory, and transactions
   *  if the warehouseId is not found, will throw 'WarehouseNotFoundException'

-## 5.10 Update Warehouse Endpoint
+## 5.9 Update Warehouse Endpoint
 * Accepts PUT requests to /warehouses/:warehouseId
 * Accepts a warehouseId, allows the user to change the warehouse name, and returns a warehouseModel
   * if the warehouseId is not found, will throw 'WarehouseNotFoundException'`
-`
-## 5.11 Get All Inventory Items Endpoint
-* Accepts Get requests to /warehouses/:warehouseId/inventory
-* Accepts a warehouseId and user info and returns a lit of all inventoryItems for the warehouse
-  *if the warehouseId is not found, will throw 'WarehouseNotFoundException'

-## 5.12 Add Inventory Items Endpoint
+## 5.10 Create Transaction Endpoint
-* Accepts POST requests to /warehouses/:warehouseId/inventory
+* Accepts a post request to /warehouses/:warehouseId/transactions
-* Accepts a warehouseId, a list of itemIds, and user info, and adds the inventoryItem to the inventory_items table
+* Accepts a map of InventoryItems to integers
+* Creates a transaction table entry for each item and adjusts the InventoryItem quantity
-* Returns a json the warehouse ID, name, and list containing the current warehouse inventory of itemModels
+* Returns an updated list of InventoryItems
   * if the warehouseId is not found, will throw 'WarehouseNotFoundException'
-  * if the itemId is not found, will throw 'ItemNotFoundException'
+  * if the inventoryItemId is not found, will throw 'inventoryItemNotFoundException'

-## 5.13 Remove Inventory Items Endpoint
+## 6.11 Get Shipping Report
-* Accepts Delete requests to /warehouses/:warehouseId/:itemId
+* Accepts GET requests to warehouses/:warehouseId/{dateRange}
-* Accepts a warehouseId, a list of itemIds, and user info, and deletes the inventory items from the inventory_items table
+* Accepts a warehouseID
-* Returns a json the warehouse ID, name, and list containing the current warehouse inventory of itemModels
+* Returns a json formatted report of transactions
   * if the warehouseId is not found, will throw 'WarehouseNotFoundException'
-  * if the itemId is not found, will throw 'ItemNotFoundException'

-## 5.14 Fill Inventory Endpoint
-* Accepts PUT requests to /inventory/:warehouseId/fill
-* Accepts a warehouseId
-* Retrieves a list of all items and calculates the most profitable selection for the given warehouse region
-* Adds the calculated list to the inventory items, filling up all available slots
-* Returns a json the warehouse ID, name, and list containing the current warehouse inventory of itemModels
-  * if the warehouseId is not found, will throw 'WarehouseNotFoundException'

-## 5.15 Get Inventory Report Endpoint
-* Accepts GET requests to warehouses/:warehouseId/inventoryReport
-* Accepts a warehouseId
-* Calculates item data and recommends new items to be added to the warehouse, and items to be removed
-* Returns a warehouseModel and a JSON report to be formatted into HTML the front end
-  * if the warehouseId is not found, will throw 'WarehouseNotFoundException'

-## 5.16 Get Inventory Report PDF Endpoint
+## 6.12 Get Shipping Report PDF
-* Accepts Get requests to warehouses/:warehouseId/inventoryReportPDF
+* Accepts GET requests to warehouses/:warehouseId/{dateRange}/pdf
-* Accepts a warehouseId
+* Accepts a warehouseID
-* Calculates item data and recommends new items to be added to the warehouse, and items to be removed
-* Sends the JSON report to a third-party API, which processes the input into a PDF and prompts a browser download
+* Creates a request to a third-party API service and generates a pdf to be downloaded by the user's browser
-  * If the third-party API connection fails, will throw a 'PDFGenerationFailedException'
   * if the warehouseId is not found, will throw 'WarehouseNotFoundException'

 # 6. Tables